Innovatedco/.blog/README.md

  5. Additionally you can brand the blog by replacing the following files located in the BlazorBlog wwwroot/images folder:
     - logo.png (960px X 150px)
     - logosmall.png (630px X 100px)
- 6. Uncomment the following line in program.cs (line 16)
+ 6. Uncomment the following line in program.cs (line 16).
  ```C#
  options.Conventions.AllowAnonymousToAreaPage("Account", "/Create");
  ```
+ \
  <img src="programcs.png"/>

- 6. Run the project
+ 7. Build & run the project.

  # Set Up
  If everything went well then the project is up and running, so you need to create a user login: